Dionmok/Water-District-Relational-Database-/README.md

 The Water District Relational Database project is a comprehensive solution designed to manage and organize data related to water distribution and management within a specific district.
 This project aims to provide a robust and scalable database system that enables efficient data storage, retrieval, analysis, and reporting for water district operations.

 ## Project Goals
-The main objectives of this project are as follows:

 Data Centralization: Develop a centralized database system to consolidate and store various types of data related to water distribution, including customer information, water sources, infrastructure details, billing records, and consumption data.
 Data Integrity: Ensure data accuracy, consistency, and integrity by implementing appropriate validation rules, constraints, and normalization techniques within the database schema.